cisagov/ScubaGear/docs/adr/0001-scuba-diff.md

 `MetaData`, `Summary`, `Diff`) is kept parallel to the ScubaGoggles `diff` output so downstream consumers can process both.

-The three substantive decisions below were the ones with real alternatives.
+The two substantive decisions below were the ones with real alternatives.

 ### 1. Base-ID matching with a `VersionChanged` bucket (vs. exact full-ID matching)